 The form (if not the structure) of the game is similar to his award-winning Photopia.
 Your job as the player is not to force the story forward by solving riddles or pressing the right button.
 Your task is simply to come to grips with what is happening, and then push the story forward when you are ready.
 Decision-points are few, and even then, they're just different rivers by which to arrive at the same sea.
 Shrapnel is yet more proof that for puzzle-less IF to work, the story must be compelling in spades, and the writing must be rock-solid.
 Fortunately, with an author this confident and skilled, there are no worries.

 Shrapnel is what I would call a "WTF" game.
 Plunged into the middle of a story you've not been told yet, and with a scant few words of introduction, the first reaction of the player is likely to be "WTF is happening?"
-By doing, and looking, and listening, and waiting, eventually one will find out WTF happened.
+By doing, and looking, and listening, and waiting, eventually one will find out precisely WTF.
 That, then, turns out to be the goal of the game itself.
-Once you find out "WTF", you're done.
 And never before in my (admittedly limited, lazy) IF experience have I had such a compulsion to immediately fire a game right back up and play through it again, so that all the pieces that made zero sense the first time would at least make, you know, 35-40% sense.
 Good enough.

 So, this is a great piece of work, no doubt, and surely accomplishes all it set out to.
 Halfway through, I was trying to think how I could expand my rating system to include more than four stars.
 Unfortunately, that never became an issue.